th2-net/th2-docs/content/versions/1-5-4/fundamentals/_index.md

-This section contains theoretical basics of th2 and how it works
+This section contains theoretical basics of th2 and how it works.

 <!--more-->